swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 All of these forward to operations on the underlying base buffer pointer that have already been generalized in [SE-0436].
 These changes are simply restoring feature parity between buffer pointer and their slices, where possible. (`Slice` still requires its `Element` to be copyable, which limits generalization of other buffer pointer APIs defined on it.)

 These generalizations are limited to copyability for now.
-We do expect that pointer types (including buffer pointers) will need to be generalized to allow nonescapable pointees; however, we have to postpone that work until we are able to precisely reason about lifetime requirements.
+We do expect that pointer types (including buffer pointers) will need to be generalized to allow non-escapable pointees; however, we have to postpone that work until we are able to precisely reason about lifetime requirements.

 <!--
 // FIXME: Sequence.reduce, Sequence.reduce(into:)